andrew/ultimate-awesome/README.md

 - [awesome-cerebro](https://github.com/cerebroapp/awesome-cerebro) - Curated list of Cerebro plugins and resources.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
+- [Awesome-Polybar](https://github.com/TiagoDanin/Awesome-Polybar) - Curated list of Polybar .
+- [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
 - [Awesome-AI-Engineer-Review](https://github.com/junfanz1/Awesome-AI-Engineer-Review) - In-depth review of industry trends in AI, LLMs, Machine Learning, Computer Science, and Quantitative Finance. .
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
 - [awesome-robotframework](https://github.com/MarketSquare/awesome-robotframework) - A curated list of awesome Robot Framework resources and libraries.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
-- [Awesome-Polybar](https://github.com/TiagoDanin/Awesome-Polybar) - Curated list of Polybar .
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
-- [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
 - [awesome-edge-computing](https://github.com/qijianpeng/awesome-edge-computing) - A curated list of awesome edge computing, including Frameworks, Simulators, Tools, etc.
 - [Time-Series-Papers](https://github.com/bighuang624/Time-Series-Papers) - List of awesome papers about time series, mainly including algorithms based on machine learning | 收录时间序列分析中各个研究领域的高水平文章，主要包含基于机器学习的算法.
+- [awesome-lego-machine-learning](https://github.com/360er0/awesome-lego-machine-learning) - A curated list of resources dedicated to Machine Learning applications to LEGO bricks.
 - [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [diy-synths](https://github.com/Atarity/diy-synths) - List of open-source synths 🎹.
-- [awesome-lego-machine-learning](https://github.com/360er0/awesome-lego-machine-learning) - A curated list of resources dedicated to Machine Learning applications to LEGO bricks.
+- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [awesome-hyperledger-fabric](https://github.com/wearetheledger/awesome-hyperledger-fabric) - A curated list of resources for creating applications with hyperledger fabric.
 - [Awesome-LVLM-Attack](https://github.com/liudaizong/Awesome-LVLM-Attack) - 😎 up-to-date & curated list of awesome Attacks on Large-Vision-Language-Models papers, methods & resources.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.